KangaroosInAntarcitica/mixes/README.md

 * Gaussian Mixture Network ([GMN](mixes/GMN.py))

 ## Usage

+You can install the package [mixes](https://pypi.org/project/mixes/) from PyPI:
+`pip install mixes` and use it directly, e.g.: `from mixes import Evaluator, GMM, GMN`.

 The implementation is present in the [mixes/](mixes/) folder.
 You can see an example of usage in the [experiments/example.ipynb](experiments/example.ipynb) jupyter notebook.